dmbarbour/glas/docs/GrammarLogicProg.md

 *Note:* The glas data type does not directly support sets.
 Indirectly, we could encode values into bitstrings and model a set as a radix tree, or we could model a set as an ordered list.
 To support pubsub, I assume the language would abstract and accelerate sets.

-### Speech Act Based Interactions?
-Defer.

-I once read about an interesting language proposal called [Elephant](https://www-formal.stanford.edu/jmc/elephant/elephant.html) by the creator of Lisp.
-In this language, interactions are based on speech acts.
-Various speech acts are distinguished, such as assertions, questions, answers, offers, acceptances, commitments, and promises.
-But essentially we have an IO semantics beyond mere structured exchange of data.

-I'm uncertain where I'd want to go with this.
-But it does remind me of the HTTP distinctions between GET, PUT, and POST operations, where some interactions can be systematically cached by intermediate proxies while others cannot.
-We could try to augment interactions or specific exchanges with promises of idempotence, commutativity, monotonicity, cacheability, etc..
-OTOH, structured approaches to guarantee monotonicity or idempotence, such as pubsub sets or abstract CRDTs, might offer a more robust foundation than mere promises by programmers.

-### Transaction Loop Applications

-Grammar-logic programs are suitable for expressing [transaction loop applications](GlasApps.md).

-Integration tweaks relative to my earlier prog model:

-* Step state should be plain old data; no holding refs to prior steps or timeline.
-* In effects API, use named refs only to introduce channels; robust ocap security.
-* Consider logic unification vars for *search* instead of (just) bools and ratios.
-* Overlay networks with distributed transactions can be modeled via stable prefix.

-Overlay networks would be based on establishing channels between distributed processes within the stable prefix of a transaction.
-This would benefit from location-specific effects channels.
-Before we commit the transaction, all of these processes terminate and the channels will be closed; but in context of incremental computing, we'll rebuild those channels and processes, effectively representing long-lived channels and processes.

 ### Procedural Applications

 If we can guarantee that certain contexts never backtrack, we can support more flexible APIs such as synchronous request-response.
 The disadvantage is that we'll very often be dealing explicitly with error values, undo, etc..
 But it'd be nice to have the option.
 We can consider supporting this as a special run-mode if we develop a type or proof system that supports the guarantee.

-### Type Safety

-We can use type annotations to describe expected types of methods, including arguments, environment, protocols, and results.
-I would like to begin developing a type system relatively early, preferably with a lot more flexibility than most languages to only partially describe types.

-### Weighted Grammars and Search

-We could introduce annotations on methods that assign heuristic scores based on their inputs or results.
-The glas system could use these scores to guide non-deterministic search where fair choice is not required.

 ### Flexible Evaluation Order

 Method calls in grammar-logic are opportunistic in terms of computation order, constrained only by dataflow.
 But we could support some performance and analysis hints representing programmer intentions, e.g. annotate subprograms as eager, parallel, or lazy.

 Lazy evaluation is a good fit for grammar-logic and functional programming, at least for pure functions.
 Effectful functions would effectively be eager until they're finished writing requests.
 However, I'd prefer to avoid lazy evaluation semantics: no lazy fixpoints ["tying the knot"](https://wiki.haskell.org/Tying_the_Knot), no divergence semantics.
 In general, computation should be opportunistic, i.e. anything that can be computed is computed, and any specific tactic is an optimization.

-### Extensible Syntax?
-Defer.

-The most reasonable approach involves compile-time eval, so our embedded languages can load local modules, log messages, and build subprograms with the full capabilities of the language module.

-Applying a macro or DSL would involve referencing a module-layer grammar definition.
-By default we'd call the 'main' method but we could permit the user to specify method.
-In any case, the grammar would be fully known at point of call, and it could be compiled and cached for reuse.
-The output from the macro might be an appropriate AST fragment, or potentially a function we can decompile into an AST.

-The range of input to a DSL-like reader macro might be limited based on an assumption for common use of braces, brackets, parentheses, and indentation.
-That is, we should assume a compatible tokenizer and directly raise an error if the input is not fully parsed by the macro (i.e. if the pass-by-ref input returns anything other than unit).

-### Fine-Grained Staged Programming

-It might be useful to support 'static' annotations to indicate which expressions should be statically computable within the fully extended grammar.
-This may propagate to static parameters in some use cases.
-Ideally, we could also support types that describe static arguments and results.

 ### Method Calls